 4.Condensing Unit is Dirty

-5.Condenser Fan or Compressor has Gone Out
+5.Condenser Fan or Compressor has Worn Out

-While you’re examining the condenser, ensure the big fan on the top of the equipment is spinning.
+While you’re examining the condenser, ensure the big fan at the top of the equipment is spinning.
 If the fan motor has gone out, the condensing unit can’t exhaust heat properly, and your air conditioner might start blowing muggy air into your home.

 Pay attention to the sound of the compressor running within the condensing unit also.
 This is what drives your air conditioner, as the piece lowers the temperature of the refrigerant.
 Then, the refrigerant can collect more heat when it comes back into your house.
 If the compressor stops working, you’ll probably need to purchase a new unit and book air conditioning installation.

 If you’re hearing other strange noises when your AC is on, take a look at our guide that explains what common air conditioning noises mean.

 Did you solve the problem using these suggestions?
 If not, our D.A.
 Bennett Service Experts Experts are here to assist you.
 Get in touch with us at 518-205-3324 or contact us online to schedule your air conditioning repair appointment today.